Unable to Locate Complete Label Info

 Estimated Dry Matter Nutrient Content

-Ingredients: Sufficient water for processing, chicken (source of linoleic acid), meat by-products, beef, wheat gluten, wheat flour, liver, natural flavors, starch, dried tomato pomace, caramel coloring, salt, sodium tripolyphosphate, minerals (potassium chloride, zinc sulfate, copper sulfate, potassium iodide), natural grilled flavor, sodium alginate, guar gum, vitamins (vitamin E, A & D3 supplements, d-calcium pantothenate, thiamine mononitrate [vitamin B1], biotin), iron oxide.
+Ingredients: Sufficient water for processing, chicken, meat by-products, beef, wheat gluten, wheat flour, liver, natural flavors, starch, dried tomato pomace, added color, salt, vegetable oil (source of linoleic acid), sodium tripolyphosphate, minerals (potassium chloride, magnesium proteinate, zinc sulfate, copper sulfate, potassium iodide), natural grilled flavor, sodium alginate, guar gum, vitamins (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, d-calcium pantothenate, thiamine mononitrate [vitamin B1], biotin), iron oxide

 Fiber (estimated dry matter content) = 8.3%